polarblau/responsive_images/README.md

 ### Usage

-Include jQuery, then call this in a DOM-ready handler
+Include jQuery and a jQuery debounce plugin (e.g. [diaspora/jquery-debounce](https://github.com/diaspora/jquery-debounce), then call this in a DOM-ready handler

 ```javascript
 $('img.resposive').responsiveImages();